7.1 Family Placement Statement of Purpose |

 The Family Placement Service is committed to providing services that meet, or exceed, the Isle of Man Minimum Standards for Fostering Services 2007 and Minimum Standards for Adoption Services 2013 in line with the aims and objectives, principles, vision and values stated above.

-Regular monitoring and evaluation which contributes to assessing the effectiveness of the Family Placement Service is carried out by the Department.
+Regular monitoring and evaluation which contributes to assessing the effectiveness of the Family Placement Service is carried out by the Children & Families Services.
 A range of data will contribute to this evaluation including:

 - Any complaints and compliments made and the outcome;